Explosive device found at George Soros’ home: report

 The Wall Street Journal, citing local law enforcement, reported that police received a phone call from the residence about a suspicious package.

-An employee that works at the home found the package and opened it, revealing what appeared to be an explosive device, according to a press release.
+An employee that works at the home found the package and opened it, revealing what appeared to be an explosive device, according to a press release from the Bedford Police Department.
 The employee then placed the package in a wooded area until authorities arrived.

-The Bedford Police Department told Fox News that a suspicious package was found in a mailbox.
+The department told Fox News that a suspicious package was found in a mailbox.
 Police referred Fox News to the F.B.I's New York office, which did not confirm the report.

+Soros was not home at the time of the incident, according to the New York Times.

 The bomb squad deactivated the device, and authorities have said there is no further threat to the area, according to the Journal.